Understanding Obamacare (Patient Protection and Affordable Care Act)

 • The Affordable Care Act reforms Medicare.
 This includes offering Medicare recipients the same new benefits, rights, and protections as everyone else, as well reforming many aspects of the Medicare system including cuts to aspects of the program that weren’t working.
 Medicare isn’t part of the marketplace if you have Part A or Part C you are considered covered.

 • Small businesses with less than 25 full-time equivalent employees making less than $25,000 in average annual wages are now eligible for subsidized health insurance for their employees.
 Learn more about ObamaCare’s subsidies.

 • As of 2016 large employers had to provide health coverage to full-time workers.
 This helps to provide coverage to those who aren’t covered by subsidized private insurance or the expansion of Medicaid.
 Learn more about the employer mandate.

-• Starting in 2014 most non-exempt Americans had to maintain minimum essential coverage throughout each year, get an exemption, or pay a per month fee on their year-end federal income taxes for every month they go without coverage or an exemption.
-Learn more about the “individual mandate” that requires you to obtain coverage or pay a fee.
-It’s worth noting that the law in this country often forces people to have insurance for their cars, homes, businesses, etc. or be liable for fees and fines.
+• From 2014 – 2019 most non-exempt Americans had to maintain minimum essential coverage throughout each year, get an exemption, or pay a per month fee on their year-end federal income taxes for every month they went without coverage or an exemption.
+This “mandate” to get coverage was effectively repealed in 2019.

 What Else Does ObamaCare Do?